ImJaeSung/AICOSS_Hackathon/README.md

 +-- module.py : for train, validation, inference and loss function +-- simulation.py : for reproducibility
 ```

+### Disclosure of funding
-The authors acknowledge the Urban Big data and AI Institute of the University of Seoul supercomputing resources (http://ubai.uos.ac.kr) made available for conducting the research.
+The author acknowledges the Urban Big data and AI Institute of the University of Seoul supercomputing resources (http://ubai.uos.ac.kr) made available for conducting the contest.